danielegiardiello/Prediction_performance_survival/03_predsurv_extended.md

 </tbody>
 </table>

-Calibration intercept was 0.15 and 0.14 for the basic and extended model, respectively.
+Calibration intercept (adjusted for the slope) was 0.15 and 0.14 for the basic and extended model , respectively.
 Calibration slope was 1.08 and 1.17 for the basic and extended model, respectively.